pqabelian/abelian-community-website/docs/guide/wallet/desktop-wallet-pro.md

 ![View balance and select transfer address privacy type](/desktop-wallet/pro/check-balance-select-address-privacy.png)

 :::tip
-Newly acquired ABEL tokens are subject to a temporary lock-in period of a few hours.
+Newly acquired ABEL tokens will have a short locking period, usually waiting for 20 block heights.
 These locked amounts will not appear in the spendable balance③ in the **Input** section.
 :::

 6. In the "**UTXO Change**"④ section, select the privacy type for the transfer address.
 Enter the "**Master Password**"⑤ to unlock the desktop wallet Pro, then click the "**PREVIEW**"⑥ button to view the transaction details.